Home / Stream/ Working with Data/Pipelines

 To import or export a Pipeline along with broader infrastructure (like Knowledge Objects and/or sample data files), see Packs.

-Events are always delivered to the beginning of a Pipeline via a Route.
-The data in the Stats column shown below are for the last 15 minutes.
+Events are always delivered to the beginning of a Pipeline through a Route.
+The Stats column shows data for the last 15 minutes.

 Within the Pipeline, events are processed by each Function, in order.
 A Pipeline will always move events in the direction that points outside of the system.
 This is on purpose, to keep the design simple and avoid potential loops.